 - 4.1.
-This competition will be conducted under the rules of the International Table Tennis Federation (ITTF) valid as of January 1 of the year of the Games, except as modified by the AWGIC. - 4.2.
-See Appendix A, International Sport Federation Rules, and Appendix C, Arctic Winter Games Technical Rules for more detailed information.
+This competition will be conducted under the rules of the International Skating Union (ISU) valid as of January 1 of the year of the Games, except as modified by the AWGIC.. - 4.2.
+See Appendix A, International Sport Federation Rules, and Appendix C, Arctic Winter Games Technical Rules for more detailed information. - 4.3.
+The rules may be further modified to adapt to the circumstances of the competition / venue at the recommendation of the Chefs and the approval of the Arctic Winter Games International Committee Technical Director and Host Society Sport Manager.